 Objective 6 (O6): Establish processes and procedures to allow the integration of new DCI technologies (e.g. clouds, volunteer desktop grids, etc.) and heterogeneous resources(e.g. HTC and HPC) into a seamless production infrastructure as they mature and demonstrate value to the EGI community.

-The integration scenarios and processes of the EGI Core Infrastructure Platform supporting integrated operations of e-Infrastructure was completed and is documented in Deliverable D4.6 [D4.6].
+The integration scenarios and processes of the EGI Core Infrastructure Platform supporting integrated operations of e-Infrastructure were completed and are documented in Deliverable D4.6 [D4.6].

 ARC-CE, UNICORE, GLOBUS, Desktop Grid and QosCosGrid software is now complete, with the only exception of accounting whose progress was put on hold waiting for the publishing of a new accounting publisher (APEL) based on a new publishing protocol (Stomp Secure Messaging v2).
 This publisher was released by EMI in PQ12 and is currently under verification by EGI.
 All these software stacks are already deployed in production by various NGIs.